 Utah Code 10-3-301(5)(b) states that any elected municipal office is automatically vacant if the elected official establishes a primary place of residence outside of the district they represent.

-The vacating of the office follows the Salt Lake City Council temporarily removing Chavez from some duties as a councilmember and the launching of an independent investigation into accusations of inappropriate behavior.
+This comes just one week after the Salt Lake City Council temporarily removed Chavez from some duties as a councilmember and the launching of an independent investigation into accusations of inappropriate behavior.
+City leaders stress that this vacancy is about residency, however, and not those allegations.

 The Salt Lake Tribune previously reported that four people, three of whom are elected officials, accused Lopez Chavez of alleged inappropriate behavior.
 The three elected officials who accused the councilwoman are Petro, State Representative Hoang Nguyen (D-Salt Lake City), and State Senator Jen Plumb (D-Salt Lake City).